-In partnership with the Australian Medtech Manufacturing Centre (AMMC), BioMelbourne Network is excited to deliver a four-part seminar series in support of the Victorian medtech manufacturing sector.Victorian medtech manufacturers produce cutting-edge, high-quality products and are exporting to global markets, leveraging Victoria’s life sciences ecosystem.
-Through a series of keynote presentations, panel discussions, and networking functions, the series will showcase local success stories, highlight the capabilities of Victorian manufacturers, and explore what this means to the future of health technology.By providing access to industry experts, networks, and resources, the series aims to strengthen connectivity and collaboration across the medtech sector, helping to bring new innovations to market that deliver health and economic outcomes for the future.
+In partnership with the Australian Medtech Manufacturing Centre (AMMC), BioMelbourne Network is excited to deliver a four-part seminar series for the Victorian medtech manufacturing sector.Victorian medtech manufacturers produce cutting-edge, high-quality products and have the capability and ambition to scale, backed by a strong R&D ecosystem.
+Through a series of keynote presentations, panel discussions and networking functions, the series will showcase local success stories, highlight the capabilities of Victoria-based manufacturers and explore the impact on the local economy.By providing access to industry experts, networks, and resources, the series aims to strengthen the growth and development of the local medtech sector, helping to bring new innovations to market and drive the future economic growth of Victoria.

 Seminar One – Leaders at the Forefront: Charting the Course for Victorian Medtech Manufacturing